Barnett Effect-Induced Nonreciprocal Entanglement and Gaussian interferometric power in Magnomechanics with Optical Parametric Amplifier: Abstract

 \section{Abstract}

 Nonreciprocity is a powerful tool in quantum technologies.
 It allows signals to be sent in one direction but not the other.
-In this article, we propose a method for achieving non-reciprocal entanglement via the Barnett effect in a spinning ferrimagnetic yttrium-iron-garnet sphere coupled to a microwave cavity that interacts with an optical parametric amplifier (OPA).
+In this article, we propose a method for achieving non-reciprocal entanglement and Gaussian interferometric power (GIP) via the Barnett effect.
+The YIG is coupled to a microwave cavity that interacts with an optical parametric amplifier (OPA).
 Due to the Barnett effect, giant nonreciprocal entanglement can emerge.
+By fine-tuning the cavity detuning, the GIP can exhibits nonreciprocal behavior.
 All entanglements with ideal nonreciprocity can be achieved by tuning the photon frequency detuning, appropriately choosing the cavity-magnon coupling regime, the nonlinear gain, and the phase shift of the OPA.
 Interestingly, the amount of entanglement nonreciprocity and its resilience to thermal occupation are remarkably enhanced by increasing the gain of the OPA.
 This nonreciprocity can be significantly enhanced even at relatively high temperatures.
 Our research offers a pathway for the realization of nonreciprocal single-phonon devices, with potential applications in quantum information processing and quantum communication.
-This proposed scheme could pave the way for the development of novel nonreciprocal devices that remain robust under thermal fluctuations.\\
+This proposed scheme could pave the way for the development of novel nonreciprocal devices that remain robust under thermal fluctuations. \\

 \textbf{Keywords :} Cavity magnomechanics; Nonreciprocity; Entanglement; Yttrium Iron Garnet (YIG).